Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/project.md

 ## Project Overview

-The AI Expert Workflow MCP is a Model Context Protocol (MCP) server that provides AI expert consultation services through Claude models.
+The AI Expert Workflow MCP is a Model Context Protocol (MCP) server that provides AI expert consultation services through OpenRouter API.
 It allows users to consult with different AI expert personas (Product Manager, UX Designer, Software Architect) to create structured documents for product planning and development.

 ## Code Structure